austinKyleBehel/Projects/README.md

 # Projects

-# last updated on 10.10.22
+last updated on 10.10.22

+# Behavioral_analysis.ipynb
-# Behavioral_analysis.ipynb contains the analyses for two psychophysics experiments done through the NIH.
+contains the analyses for two psychophysics experiments done through the NIH.

 # There are two .ipynb files (occlusion_speed & occlusion_temporal_estimation).
 These correspond with the analyses file referenced above
-lasdf